RosboneMako/MakoThump/README.md

 ------------------------------------------------------------------
 This VST was written in a very simple way.
 No object defs, etc.
 Just simple code for people who are not programmers but want to dabble in the magic of JUCE VSTs.
-It is amazing.
+Dont look at the code as something to master.
+But a tool you can create with.
+You dont need to know how the hammer was made.
+Just use it.
+Let JUCE carry you.

 SUMMARY
 ------------------------------------------------------------------